DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 I am currently leading a team of game developers, and the game we are currently making is in the early stages of development.
 I want to make sure that we have a solid production structure in place to ensure that the game is developed efficiently and effectively.

 I have an idea for how I can properly structure the tasks and workflow of the team.
 The idea is as follows:

 - Each *feature* of the game is clearly defined and outlined by the team lead.
 This *outline* contains a clear text description as well as photos / videos of what the feature should look like.
 These outlines are then sent to the team members who will be working on the feature.
 - The *outline* for each feature contains a list of related tasks that need to be completed in order to finish the feature.
 These tasks are then assigned to the team members who will be working on the feature.
 - Each *task* has a *minimum acceptable standard (MAS)* that goes with it.
 This is basically an explanation of what the bare minimum is that needs to be done in order for the task to be considered complete.
 This is important because:
 	- it allows the team members to know exactly what is expected of them
 	- helps to avoid scope creep
 	- allows us to be comfortable with what we have and avoid goldplating
+- Each *task* has a *due date* that is set by the team lead.
+This due date is based on the overall timeline of the game and the deadlines that we have set for ourselves.